EatleNew/Name-Disambiguation-System/README.md

 ## Overview

 Disambiguation of authors with the same name is crucial for ensuring academic fairness.
-This article develops an improved **N**ame **D**isambiguation **S**ystem based on the GCCAD (Graph Contrastive Coding for Anomaly Detection) model and improvs the system.
-We replaced the original GCN convolution with Sage convolution, adopted batch normalization, residual connection, introduced Edge Predictor multi-head attention mechanism and use AdamW optimizer, etc. The NDS model achieved impressive results, with an AUC of 0.766 on the test dataset and 0.716 on the validation dataset. **This result is the state-of-the-art(_sota_) among all the teams in our class who participated in this competition.**
+This research develops an **N**ame **D**isambiguation **S**ystem based on the GCCAD (Graph Contrastive Coding for Anomaly Detection) model.
+We developed the original model with Sage convolution, batch normalization, residual connection, multi-head attention mechanism and AdamW optimizer, etc. The NDS model achieved impressive results, with an AUC of 0.766 on the test dataset and 0.716 on the validation dataset. **This result is the state-of-the-art(_sota_) among all the teams in our class who participated in this competition.**

 ## Prerequisites

+### Pytorch environment

 Create a virtual anaconda environment: